-- 13 people every day have a heart attack; - 74,000 people are living with Coronary Heart Disease; - 10 people suffer a stroke every day; - there are 36,000 people alive who have survived either a stroke or a ministroke (TIA); - 35,000 people are living with Atrial Fibrillation (AF), a condition often with no symptoms that is easily detected and easily treated.
-AF sufferers are 4 to 5 times more likely to have a stroke; - 40,000 people are living with the serious lung disease COPD; - 120,000 are living with asthma
+- 17 people every day have a heart attack.
+There are 74,000 people living with Coronary Heart Disease and over 17,000 people living with heart failure - 11 people every day have a stroke.
+There are 37,000 people alive who have survived a stroke or a mini stroke, a TIA. - 40,000 people are living with Atrial Fibrilation (AF), a condition often with no symptoms that is easily detected and treated.
+AF sufferers can be up to 5 times more likely to have a stroke - 41,000 people are living with the serious lung disease COPD, 122,000 are living with asthma - Also, alarmingly, 37% of the population are overweight (27% obese), 268,000 are living with high blood pressure, 2,300 die each year from smoking and a further 290 from alcohol. - In total there are over 335,000 people (over 18% of the population) living with chest heart & stroke conditions that have a significant physical, emotional, mental and social impact on the person themselves and on their family. - 37% of all adult deaths in NI are attributable to chest heart & stroke illnesses. - The alarming thing is that almost all these numbers have risen in the last year.

-In addition to the above, it is also worth noting that:

-- 36% of the NI population are overweight (27% obese); - 264,000 are living with high blood pressure; - 2,300 die each year from smoking and a further 290 from alcohol.